mdolab/baseclasses/doc/regression_example.rst

-.. _regression_example:

 Regression Testing Example
 --------------------------

-:class:`baseclasses.BaseRegTest.BaseRegTest` provides a framework for creating regression tests.
+:class:`baseclasses.BaseRegTest` provides a framework for creating regression tests.
 It stores data in a JSON file format during *training* and compares test results against this stored data during *testing*.
 Here, we will go through a short example of how to integrate this into Pythons's ``unittest`` framework, specifically when used with ``testflo``.